Appendix A: RISCV

 • v0p10: vector version 0.10.

-Clang/llvm provide builtin and intrinsic functions to implement RVV (RISC-V Vectors)
+Clang/LLVM provides builtin and intrinsic functions to implement RVV (RISC-V Vectors).

 $HOME/riscv/git/llvm-project/clang/include/clang/Basic/riscv_vector.td